 Housed in the Old Mint, the San Francisco History Museum uncovers the history of the Bay Area through a broad spectrum of programs and events.
 An ongoing project to honor the history of the city, the history museum is continuously being upgraded and expanded to encompass more of the city’s rich history.

 San Francisco, CA 94102

-Opened on January 10, 1910, the Geary Theatre is one of the oldest theaters in the country.
-Currently home to the American Conservatory Theater, the Geary Theater hosts performances throughout the year.
+Opened on January 10, 1910, the Geary Theater is one of the oldest theaters in the country.
+Currently home to the American Conservatory Theater, this magnificent building hosts performances throughout the year.
 Theater buffs won’t want to miss this incredible piece of San Francisco history.

 National Maritime Park

 The Maritime Park includes a fleet of historic vessels, a visitor center, a maritime museum, and a library/research facility.
 The docked vessels include Alma, a scow schooner; Hercules, a steam tug; Balclutha, a square rig sailing ship;Eppleton Hall, a paddlewheel tug; Eureka, a steam ferryboat; and C.A.
 Thayer, a lumber schooner.

 1201 Mason Street

 San Francisco, CA 94108

 Located in the historic Washington/Mason cable car barn and powerhouse, the Museum displays various mechanical devices as well as a large collection of historic photographs and antique cable cars.
 A widely-recognized symbol of the city, the Cable Car Museum is one of the top things to do in San Francisco.